Bald-faced Hornets Dolichovespula maculata

 Size: 1/2 – 5/8” (12-15mm); queen 3/4” (18-20mm)

 Did you know the bald-faced hornet is not actually a hornet?
 It’s a relative of the yellowjacket and other wasps.
 It gets its common name from its largely black color and mostly white face and is commonly referred to as a hornet because of its large size and aggressive nature.
 These black and white wasps known as bald-faced hornets can produce a nasty hornet-like sting.
 Read on to learn more.

 What Do Bald-Faced Hornets Look Like?

-Bald-faced hornets greatly resemble their yellowjacket relatives, with black bodies and a predominantly white-patterned face.
+If you see what looks like a black and white wasp, you may be looking at a bald-faced hornet.
+They greatly resemble their yellowjacket relatives, but with black bodies and a predominantly white-patterned face.
 They also have two slanted lines running from their midsection towards their head and on the latter part of their abdomen.
 Like yellowjackets and paper wasps, the surface of their upper-midsection almost looks triangular from the side.

 Queen bald-faced hornets are larger in size than their adult-worker counterparts.
 Their aerial nests are grey and paper-like, but they are enclosed unlike the open cone structure of other stinging hornets and insects, like yellowjackets and paper wasps.

 Bald-faced hornets are aggressive and will attack anyone or anything that invades their space.
 This is unlike other stinging insects that may only rarely sting when they feel extremely threatened.
 This makes bald-faced hornet removal, which should be left strictly to a professional for safety, somewhat difficult.
 These black and white wasps have smooth stingers, so they can sting over and over again, whereas other stinging insects, like honey bees, are only able to attack once before their stinger falls off.